 “Do you want to photograph the president Saturday?”

 “WOW,” I thought!
 I never imagined I would receive a text offering me the opportunity to see a current president in person, especially not as a credentialed photographer.
-Naturally, I cancelled my plans for Saturday (05.05.12), grabbed my trusty camera bag, and made the haul from Cleveland to Columbus for President Obama’s first official re-election campaign rally, held at THE Ohio State University.
+Naturally, I canceled my plans for Saturday (05.05.12), grabbed my trusty camera bag, and made the haul from Cleveland to Columbus for President Obama’s first official re-election campaign rally, held at THE Ohio State University.

 Lack of planning on my part was evident as I approached OSU territory.
 I was failing to find the designated media parking in lot “C,” which would have been much easier to locate had I known where the hell “C” was.
 Had the lot been lodged between lot “A” and lot “B” – maybe I would have found it before making 10-U turns, no doubt drawing attention from stealth Secret Service agents with my directionless driving.
 Finally locating the “C” lot, I flashed my press credential to a security guard, who gave it a quizzical gaze before waving me forward.

 Thanks to my ability to stalk another media type at a safe distance, I was led to the media entrance.
 I have been a professional photographer for a several years, during which I’ve stood three feet away from some of the biggest rock stars on the planet, shook hands with professional athletes at media day, and my works have been published in prominent outlets.
 The thrill of receiving photo credentials wore off rather quickly after I started getting gigs.
 Ask any professional photographer and they will tell you the same thing.
 An artsy sticky pass with a band’s name on it becomes just another day at the office.
-Until today… Today, my press credential featured a drawing of the White House and underneath the drawing the pass read, “WHITE HOUSE PRESS POOL.”
+Until today… Today, my press credential featured a drawing of the White House and underneath the drawing, the pass read, “WHITE HOUSE PRESS POOL.”
 Printed at the bottom of the pass: “PROPERTY OF U.S. GOVERNMENT.”
 At the risk of sounding unprofessional, for the first time in a long time, my credential made me feel important.